asuc-octo/berkeleytime/backend/README.md

 .
 ├── src                        # Where your source code lives │   ├── bootstrap              # Bootstrapping and loading of the API dependencies (Express, Apollo, Database, ...)
+│   ├── generated-types        # Generated types from codegen
 │   ├── modules                # Business logic of the app divided by domain (eg: User, Post, Todo) │   ├── tests                  # Where all our testing strategy lives │   ├── utils                  # Collection of utils function that we use in the project